 Middle Eastern/North African Studies Courses

-Students will enroll in 2-3 content courses taught in English.
-These courses will vary by semester.
-All area studies courses are 3 worth 3 credits each.
+Students enroll in two to three courses area studies courses, varied by semester.
+All area studies courses are worth 3 credits each and course descriptions can be found here.
 Options may include:

 * Peoples and Cultures of the Middle East